hoprnet/hoprnet/docs/hopr-documentation/docs/node/network-registry-tutorial.md

 (**2**) From here, make sure you have the correct information.
 By default, `API endpoint` should be set to `http://localhost:3001`, but you may need to replace `localhost`with your server IP address if you used a VPS and change the port if you adjusted the mapping on installation.

+If you are using an Avado or Dappnode then the endpoints are `http://hopr.my.ava.do:3001` and `http://hopr.dappnode:3001` respectively.

-The`apitoken` is whatever you set your security token as in the installation process.
+The`API Token` is whatever you set your security token as in the installation process.

 ![API info](./images/API-info.png)

 (**3**) From the admin interface, you should be able to see the peerID labelled as node address.
-Click on this contracted 5-letter address to expand it to its full length.
-Copy this address; it should look similar to this: `16Uiu2HAmMBYpQVq7rfFxV5iP3JPXJKs1dqRe2Z6HX7zXJgwjTzjV`.
+Click on this contracted 5-letter address to expand it to its full length and copy it.The address should look similar to this: `16Uiu2HAmMBYpQVq7rfFxV5iP3JPXJKs1dqRe2Z6HX7zXJgwjTzjV`.

 ![NR peerID](./images/NR-admin-peerID.png)